Inventua/nucleus-core/Documentation/Setup and Configuration/Installation.md

 To configure your file system providers:
 1. In your installation folder, edit your environment application configuration file, or create one if it does not exist.
-If you are setting up a production environment, the file should be named appSettings.Production.json.
-If you are setting up a development environment, name your file appSettings.Development.json.
+If you are setting up a production environment, the file should be named `appSettings.Production.json`{.file-name}.
+If you are setting up a development environment, name your file `appSettings.Development.json`{.file-name}.
 2. Edit your new file and add a configuration section for your file system provider (to the Nucleus section).
-You may choose to remove or comment out the default file system provider.
+You can remove or comment out the default ('local') file system provider if you don't want to use local file storage.

 ```json
 "Nucleus":